HQarroum/awesome-iot/README.md

  - [Luvit](https://luvit.io/) - Luvit implements the same APIs as Node.js, but in Lua !
 While this framework is not directly involved with IoT development, it is still a *great* way to rapidly build powertfull, yet memory efficient, embedded web applications.
  - [Johnny-Five](http://johnny-five.io/) - Johnny-Five is the original JavaScript Robotics programming framework.
 Released by Bocoup in 2012, Johnny-Five is maintained by a community of passionate software developers and hardware engineers.
  - [WiringPi](http://wiringpi.com/) - WiringPi is a GPIO access library written in C for the BCM2835 used in the Raspberry Pi.
+ - [Node-RED](http://nodered.org/) - A visual tool for wiring the Internet of Things.

 #### Miscellaneous